cogentcore/core/tensor/stats/stats/README.md

 Here is the general info associated with these function calls:

-`StatsFunc` is the function signature for a stats function, where the output must be a `tensor.Values` tensor, and is automatically shaped to hold the stat value(s) for the "cells" in higher-dimensional tensors, and a single scalar value for a 1D input tensor.
+The output must be a `tensor.Values` tensor, and it is automatically shaped to hold the stat value(s) for the "cells" in higher-dimensional tensors, and a single scalar value for a 1D input tensor.

 Stats functions cannot be computed in parallel, e.g., using VectorizeThreaded or GPU, due to shared writing to the same output values.
 Special implementations are required if that is needed.